jharwell/sierra/docs/src/getting_started.rst

    doing anything substantial.

-   Full documentation of all command line options it accepts is in :ref:`ln-sierra-usage-cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.
+   Full documentation of all command line options it accepts is in :ref:`usage/cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.

    ..
 IMPORTANT:: Generally speaking, do not try to run SIERRA on HPC